 Ever have too many mangos?
 I didn't think there was any such thing since we love them so much in this family but between our tree and my neighbors tree (which is about 10 times the size of mine) we had gadzillions.
 OK, maybe a little less than a gadzillion. lol

 So what to do with them.
-I froze some so I could make my favorite Mango Orange Smoothie for breakfast, baked some into my Mango Upside Down Cake, tossed up some mango salsa for grilled chicken and, last but not least, made a few Mango Pina Coladas this past weekend.
+I froze some so I could make my favorite Mango Orange Protein Smoothie for breakfast, baked some into my Mango Upside Down Cake, tossed up some mango salsa for grilled chicken, and, last but not least, made a Mango Colada this past weekend.
 And I still have a boatload left!

 Mix the graham cracker crumbs and toasted coconut with melted butter and press into springform pan.
 Freeze.